kzykhys/Ciconia/README.md

 ### How to Extend

-Creating extension is easy, just implement `ExtensionInterface`.
+Creating extension is easy, just implement `Ciconia\Extension\ExtensionInterface`.

 Your class must implement 2 methods.